Red squirrel injury to spruce trees in winter

 According to Michigan State University Extension, there are 25 recognized sub-species of red squirrels.
 They eat almost anything they can get their little hands on including spruce buds and needles, mushrooms, willow leaves, poplar buds and catkins, flowers and berries, and animal material such as bird eggs and bark beetle larvae.

 Other than raking up branch tips, I don’t really know what to recommend to clients with a red squirrel problem.
-Maybe feeding them tasty sunflower seeds or corn would keep them sated and away from a spruce tree.
+Maybe providing them another option such as tasty sunflower seeds or corn would keep them sated and away from a spruce tree.
 Jim Harding, MSU wildlife specialist, suggests spraying an animal repellent like “Liquid Fence” on the buds to discourage squirrels.
 These products are not expensive and perhaps worth a try.
-If there is just one or two problem animals, then live-trapping them (most can’t resist peanut butter) and moving them a long distance (several miles) into a legal receptive habitat area might also be an option.
+If there is just one or two problem squirrels, then live-trapping them (most can’t resist peanut butter) and moving them a long distance (several miles) into a legal receptive habitat area might also be an option.

 Of course, there is the nuclear option: both Remington and Winchester manufacture several products that will provide effective red squirrel control.
 However, local ordinances regarding the discharge of firearms within city and other municipal boundaries must be followed.
 According to the Michigan Department of Natural Resources, red squirrels can be taken year-round and there is no bag limit with a valid small game hunting license.
 Bon Appétit!